 \subsubsection{Deconfounding for Observed Confounders}

-Several recent works have adopted causal tools to analyze the root causes of bias problems, and identify the confounding effects as the root reasons~\cite{PDA,wenjie-kdd2021,CauSeR-CIKM2021,sato2020unbiased,IPS-dec,wang2022TKDE}.
-PDA \cite{PDA} identifies the popularity as a confounder that affects both the exposures and clicks, and treats the confounding effects as the bad effects of popularity bias. \cite{wenjie-kdd2021} identifies the distribution of historical interactions as a confounder for the bias amplification issue. \cite{CauSeR-CIKM2021} identifies the momentum of SGD optimizer as a confounder, which is thought as another reason for popularity bias in session-based recommendations. \cite{wang2022TKDE} identifies item aspects (\eg actor) as confounders in scenarios with heterogeneous information.
-These works perform the backdoor adjustment in the training or inference stage to handle the confounding problems, which requires controlling confounders.
-In contrast, we do not identify any particular controllable factor as a confounder but consider hidden confounders.
-Therefore, the backdoor adjustment-based methods fail to handle this case. \cite{sato2020unbiased} identifies user/item features as confounders when estimating causal effects of recommendation, \cite{IPS-dec} identifies response rate as a confounder for user satisfaction, and they are both based on IPW to achieve deconfounding.
-Besides, counterfactual inferences-based methods~\cite{wang_click,wei2021MACR} are also potential to solve confounding bias issues.
-But these methods also assume that confounders can be measured.
+Recent works utilize causal tools to address bias problems and identify confounding effects as underlying causes~\cite{PDA,wenjie-kdd2021,CauSeR-CIKM2021,sato2020unbiased,IPS-dec,wang2022TKDE}.
+PDA~\cite{PDA} identifies popularity as a confounder affecting both exposures and clicks. \cite{wenjie-kdd2021} identifies the distribution of historical interactions as a confounding factor amplifying bias. \cite{CauSeR-CIKM2021} identifies the momentum of the SGD optimizer as a confounder, contributing to popularity bias in session-based recommendations. \cite{wang2022TKDE} identifies item aspects (e.g., actor) as confounders in scenarios with diverse information.
+These works employ backdoor adjustment methods to handle confounding issues, requiring control over confounders.
+In contrast, our approach does not identify any specific controllable factor as a confounder, making backdoor adjustment methods unsuitable. \cite{sato2020unbiased} identifies user/item features as confounders when estimating causal effects of recommendation, while \cite{IPS-dec} identifies response rate as a confounder for user satisfaction, both employing IPW for deconfounding.
+Additionally, counterfactual inference-based methods~\cite{wang_click,wei2021MACR} also tackle confounding bias, assuming the availability of measurable confounders.